BIJOU STANDARD POODLES

 What behaviour is GOOD before punishing them for what is bad.

-So when you get puppy home get a toy they seem to like and play it up.
+So when you get puppy home get a toy they seem to like and play it up and PRAISE.

-put in in their mouth and PRAISE ..silly, happy, praise so that they know this makes you happy.
+put the toy in in their mouth and PRAISE ..silly, happy, praise so that they know this makes you happy.

-Also as seen in other videos rough patting encourages play so make sure when petting "puppy" you care calm and do when
+Also as seen in other videos, rough patting encourages play and biting, so make sure when petting "puppy" you care calm

 Another idea is when puppy bites you can grab scruff of sides of puppies head, firm shake and a LOUD, Growl say "NO BITE"